-While taking this treatment your mouth may become sore.
-Ask your clinical team for advice.
+Whilst taking this treatment your mouth may become sore.
+To prevent infection you should use an antibacterial mouthwash (Chlorhexidine).
+Ask your doctor or nurse for advice.
 Occasionally during treatment you may experience a strange taste, sometimes described as metallic or bitter.
 A strongly flavoured sweet or mint will help to disguise this.